-Android 9 introduces API support for multi-camera devices via a new logical camera device composed of two or more physical camera devices pointing in the same direction.
-The logical camera device is exposed as a single CameraDevice/CaptureSession to an application allowing for interaction with HAL-integrated multi-camera features.
-Applications can optionally access and control underlying physical camera streams, metadata, and controls.
+Android 9 introduced API support for multi-camera devices through a new logical camera device composed of two or more physical camera devices pointing in the same direction.
+The logical camera device is exposed as a single CameraDevice/CaptureSession to an app allowing for interaction with HAL-integrated multi-camera features.
+Apps can optionally access and control underlying physical camera streams, metadata, and controls.

 Figure 1.
 Multi-camera support

 In this diagram, different camera IDs are color coded.
 The app can stream raw buffers from each physical camera at the same time.
 It is also possible to set separate controls and receive separate metadata from different physical cameras.